Thepuppetqueen57/C-Bos-CPP/README.md

 # How to compile from source
  Install [gcc](https://gcc.gnu.org/releases.html) installed (search up a tutorial on how to install it)

- Then run `g++ main.cpp` in the cbos dir and it should be compiled!
+ Then run `g++ main.cpp -o main -lws2_32` in the cbos dir and it should be compiled!

- Also the exe only works on windows but you can just compile it for your platform.
+ Also the exe only works on windows and I'm using a windows only lib to make httplib work sorry.